 Past Performance – Evaluate how well the contractor performed previous projects where they have successfully performed green laundry services, including the use of green products and practices.

 Previous Experience – Require contractors to demonstrate their experience and capability to provide green laundry services similar in size, scope, and complexity to the required work.

 Your evaluation should also consider all costs over the life of the project, not just the initial cost.
 This may include cost savings achieved through the use of energy-efficient and water-efficient products.

 Where to Buy

-Federal agencies may purchase laundry services under GSA Multiple Award Schedule 03FAC Special Item Number (SIN) 811 002.
+Federal agencies may purchase laundry services under GSA's Multiple Award Schedule Category 561210FS.
 While these contracts include basic terms and conditions, the ordering agency is responsible for inserting the appropriate green requirements and language into the solicitation.
 More information on ordering through GSA Multiple Award Schedules can be found here.